 Is that the FIRE alarm?
 Son OF A…. yes, the fire alarm went off.
 Aaron grabbed the microphone & said something to the effect of ~ The FDA will stop at nothing to keep the truth from getting out… and with that ~ backed the movie up about five minutes.

 Huge people in this film.
 HUGE points made in this film.
 The need for the country to see this film – – is nothing less than imperative.

-Jan was tired and we slowly made our way down to the lobby – she went to the powder room so I checked the red carpet out – and the backdrop, seeing if anyone was around -I took a couple photos.
+Jan was tired and we slowly made our way down to the lobby – she went to the powder room so I checked the red carpet out – and the backdrop, seeing if anyone was around – I took a couple of photos.

 While I was doing that – suddenly David Goerlitz is coming around the corner – right in front of me.
 An all too brief but enjoyable encounter.
 I also caught Greg Conley coming out of the theater and got to shake his hand.
 I missed meeting SO many people I wanted to meet, but time & logistics got in the way.
 I thankfully got to meet a few others from Twitter & Facebook, but I’ll savor that in my own mind.

 Instead of hitting the after-party, we made our way back to the hotel… As I slumped in front of the nightly news from Milwaukee, I thought about the weight of what I’d just seen.
 I thought of the impact this film will have on A Billion Lives and this generation.